How Solicitors can deal with stress

 - Begin smoking or consuming alcohol more often

-Minimising professional stress as a solicitor
+Minimizing professional stress as a solicitor

 How solicitors can deal with stress and anxiety can be tricky but having a reliable professional support network can make it easier to cope.
-Law firms with good in-house management ensure that their solicitors, paralegals and legal secretaries have the support they need at all times.
+Law firms with good in-house management ensure that their solicitors, paralegals, and legal secretaries have the support they need at all times.

 If you don’t have the resources or professional support you need, it’s important to address this with office managers or senior partners.
-By implementing new in-house strategies and updating equipment, you can manage your workload more successfully and minimise the time you spend on unnecessary tasks.
+By implementing new in-house strategies and updating equipment, you can manage your workload more successfully and minimize the time you spend on unnecessary tasks.

 Professional stress can also be caused or exacerbated by performance anxiety.
 If you’re concerned about the quality of your work or you feel that your work is subject to a considerable amount of criticism, it’s important to tackle things head-on.

 - Unsupportive colleagues

 Each of these issues can cause an overwhelming amount of stress and anxiety for a solicitor but they can be addressed and satisfactorily resolved.